 When you use the single-opt-in technique, invalid email addresses may get added to your mailing list.
 When you send emails to such addresses, your emails may bounce or hit spam traps.
 The only way to prevent this is by using the double-opt-in technique, which sends an initial follow-up email to the address asking the person to verify that they did indeed sign up for the mailing list.
 The double opt-in technique will ensure that only interested contacts enter your mailing list and prevent email bounces and spam trap hits.

-Getting their sender domain blacklisted is the last thing marketers want.
-The only way to prevent a sender domain from getting blacklisted is by adopting hygienic email sending practices and keeping contacts engaged.
+Getting their sender domain/IP address blacklisted is the last thing marketers want.
+The only way to prevent a sender domain/IP address from getting blacklisted is by adopting hygienic email sending practices and keeping contacts engaged.